 4. You ARE a good parent

 When your child constantly acts out it’s easy to think you’re to blame.
 Somewhere, somehow you must have gone wrong – maybe you didn’t read enough parenting books, spoiled them too much or didn’t eat the right things when pregnant?
 Wrong.
-Trust me, unless you’re giving your kids Coca Cola for breakfast and letting them stay up til 3am every night, it’s not your fault.
+Trust me, unless you’re giving your kids Coca Cola for breakfast and letting them stay up til 3am every night, your toddler’s behaviour is just part of being a toddler.
 They are toddlers and being a-holes a lot of the time is what they do best.